Australia at the 1992 Summer Paralympics: Judo

 Australia did not win any medals.

 Powerlifting

 The specific 'Powerlifting' event debuted at the 1992 Paralympics, after previously being known as 'weightlifting', and being limited to just men with spinal cord injuries, then evolving to include athletes with other disabilities and gaining rules identical to Powerlifting for able-bodied athletes.
-No women competed in the 1992 games, however 25 counties were involved in the competition.
+No women competed in the 1992 games, however 25 countries were involved in the competition.
 Powerlifting is a benchpress competition and includes 10 bodyweight divisions for each men and women.